JoeKAboagye/DemoWebsite/README.md

 # Demo Website

-Website undergoing massive construction.
+- Website undergoing massive construction.
- More changes and updates to be made often
+- More changes and updates to be made often.

-# Stay tuned
+## Stay tuned